rbergmair/recruitment_challenge/README.md

     * Model performance (perhaps as a function of certain model parameters)
     * Decision boundaries or other interesting clustering results/visualizations

+_In case you're interested_, you can see how well you stack up [against previous participants](https://github.com/Segment-of-One/recruitment_challenge/wiki/Leader-Board).

 ---
 \* So1 doesn't actually offer experimental hair surgery as an explicit employee benefit.
 Maybe the German goverment might, though!